icml-mcbn/mcbn/README.md

 ### The codes associated with generating the results of the above paper are released in this repository for reproducability purposes.

 #### MCBN Uncertainty quality evaluation on regression datasets
-**code/mcbn:** This part of the code runs the to make the uncertainty quality evaluation (normalized CRPS and PLL) in Table 2 of the paper.
+**code/mcbn:** This part of the code runs the uncertainty quality evaluation (normalized CRPS and PLL) in Table 2 of the paper.
 In addition to a tensorflow implementation of MCBN, this includes an implementation of Monte Carlo Dropout (MCDO) by Gal & Ghahramani (see https://github.com/yaringal/DropoutUncertaintyExps).
 The evaluation datasets are included in the repository and are from the [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php) and the [Delve Datasets](http://www.cs.toronto.edu/~delve/data/datasets.html).

 The full experiment consists of running 7 jupyter notebooks in sequence.
 This can be executed in two ways: